 Due to the large footprint of the output jack, I decided to give this design bypass switches instead of the two completely separate signal paths via separate input and output jacks that I chose for the DC motor board.
 The switches allow connecting the Beogram to a standard Phono input without re-installing the original output board.

 A look at the backside of the board reveals a separate grounding wire that allows connecting the board ground to the chassis of the turntable.
-This has shown in my experiments to help if there are any 50Hz hum issues:
+This has shown in my experiments to help if there are any 50Hz hum issues (but in some cases it also causes hum, so this is something to be tried out in your particular setup):

 Here is a look at the board next to the original board that I restored when I finished this turntable: